Satiety Index

 By Rick Mendosa and John Walsh, P.A., C.D.E.

 How full did that meal you just ate make you feel?
-Did it satisfy your hunger or did you feel like you needed to snack later?
-Now a new tool for measuring hunger and helping with blood sugar control is available.
+Did it satisfy your hunger, or did you need to snack later?
+Now, a new tool for measuring hunger and helping control blood sugar is available.

 Studies by Australian researcher Dr. Susanne Holt at the University of Sydney have developed one of the most exciting diet concepts ever.
-Called the “Satiety Index”, it was developed by having students come in the morning and eat 240-calorie portions of a specific food.
-Then they rated their feelings of hunger every 15 minutes, and over the next two hours, students could go to a buffet table and eat as much as the liked, all under the observation of researchers.
+Called the “Satiety Index,” it was developed by having students come in the morning and eat 240-calorie portions of a specific food.
+Then, they rated their feelings of hunger every 15 minutes, and over the next two hours, students could go to a buffet table and eat as much as they liked, all under the researchers’ observation.

-Using white bread as the baseline of 100, they scored 38 different foods that were given to the students.
-Foods scoring higher than 100 were judged to be more satisfying than white bread, while those under 100 were less satisfying.
-Foods that have a higher satiety index keep hunger down longer and would be better choices for those who want to lose weight.
+Using white bread as the baseline of 100, they scored 38 foods given to the students.
+Foods above 100 were considered more satisfying than white bread, while those under 100 were less satisfying.
+Foods with a higher satiety index keep hunger down longer and would be better choices for those wanting to lose weight.

-A fascinating finding of Dr. Holt’s study is that some foods like croissants are only half as satisfying as white bread, while potatoes are more than three times as satisfying, but French fries did not score well!
-As a group, fruits ranked at the top for foods to choose with a satiety index 1.7 times higher than white bread.
+A fascinating finding of Dr. Holt’s study is that some foods, like croissants, are only half as satisfying as white bread, while potatoes are more than three times as satisfying.
+However, French fries did not score well!
+As a group, fruits ranked at the top for foods to choose from, with a satiety index 1.7 times higher than white bread.

 The Satiety Index